FabioPinheiro/scala-did/README.md

 - Green boxes is JVM's platform specific.
 - Blue boxes is JavaScript's platform specific.
 - Other boxes are not platform specific.
 - The `did-imp-hw` is a idea how to extend for other implementation.
-Lika a Hardware/platform specific.
+Like a hardware/platform specific or with hardware wallet support.
 - `did-resolver-web` & `did-resolver-peer` are implementations of the respective did methods.